koookee/monopoly/README.md

 To run the program, the player must have Java JDK 11 installed.
 Once the executable file is run, the game starts in the console.
 All four players must be on the same console.
 Valid commands are prompted and the user can type those commands into the console to play the game.

+To start the game the firsst user must type in start.
+They will be prompted to roll the dice but they can also quit the game or access the help menu whenever they want to by using the quit or help commands.
+If they choose to roll, they will be given property information.
+They may choose to check their player status and then buy or pass on the property.
+Should they land on  a property that is owned by another player the rent will automatically be deducted.
+The game ends when all players are bankrupt except for one.

 ## Deliverables